ProjectsNext ProjectsNext

 Here’s where tools like JobNext shine.
 JobNext’s BOQ-based progress tracking integrates directly into its subcontractor workflows.
 You can verify completed quantities, lock payments to actual progress, and avoid cost overruns.
 For example, the WR → RFP → WO → Measurements workflow ensures that subcontractor work is measured and approved before payments are released.

 This isn’t theoretical.
-In the blog post “The Contractor's First ERP: What Nobody Tells You About Going Digital,” JobNext outlines how this approach helped contractors eliminate billing disputes and save margins.
+In the blog post “The Contractor's First ERP: What Nobody Tells You About Going Digital,” JobNext outlines how this approach helped contractors across India and the GCC eliminate billing disputes and save margins.
 Real-world results, not just theory.

 Comparing Methods: BOQ vs. Percentage-Complete